Home: Modern era

 According to Kirsten Gram-Hanssen, "It can be argued that historically and cross-culturally there is not always [a] strong relation between the concept of home and the physical building, and that this mode of thinking is rooted in the Enlightenment of the seventeenth century".
 Before, one's home was more public than private; traits such as privacy, intimacy and familiarity would proceed to achieve greater prominence, aligning the concept with the bourgeoisie.
-The connection between home and house was reinforced by a case law declaration from Edward Coke: "The house of everyman is to him as his castle and fortresse, as well as his defense against injury and violence, as for his repose".
+The connection between home and house was reinforced by a case law declaration from Edward Coke: "The house of everyman is to him as his castle and fortress, as well as his defense against injury and violence, as for his repose".
 Colloquially, this was adapted into the phrase "The Englishman's home is his castle" which popularised the notion of home as house.

 A result of the longstanding association between home and women, 18th century English women, of upper-class status, were scorned for pursuing activities outside of the home, thus seen to be of undesirable character.
 The concept of home took on unprecedent prominence by the 18th century, reified by cultural practice.

 The concept of a smart home arose in the 19th century in turn with electricity having been introduced to homes in a limited capacity.
 The distinction between home and work formulated in the 20th century, with home acting as sanctuary.
 Modern definitions portray home as a site of supreme comfort and familial intimacy, operating as a buffer to the greater world.